 Each room/building at Little St Simons Island includes:

 Alarm Clock/Bathrobes/Hair Dryer/Iron/Ironing Board/Thermostat/ Flashlight/Water Bottles/Makeup Mirror/Washer/Dryer/Coffee Maker/Fridge/Bug Repellent/Sunscreen

-You’ll see a few additional cottages on the island; that is where to staff live.
+You’ll see a few additional cottages on the island; that is where the staff live.
 In addition to the 32 guests, there are about 30 full- and part-time employees on LSSI and about half of them live on-island.
 Not a bad gig, right?